The Wet Desert

 Goodbye Glass Roots

-‘Glass Roots’ by Alexander Matthews completed its 4 week European Premiere at the Tristan Bates in London on March 24th.
+Glass Roots by Alexander Matthews completed its 4 week European Premiere at the Tristan Bates in London on March 24th.
 Exploring the issues of racism and class during the tumultuous seventies, the show received positive feedback from audiences.
 The strong performances were praised by reviewers and there were calls for a potential tour.
 The cast: […]

 Glass Roots

-Kal will be starting rehearsals soon for ‘Glass Roots’, a play by Alexander Matthews.
+Kal will be starting rehearsals soon for Glass Roots, a play by Alexander Matthews.
 It will run from February 28th until March 24th at the Tristan Bates Theatre in London.
-‘Glass Roots’ explores racism during the 1970s.
+Glass Roots explores racism during the 1970s.
 It is characterised by a specific type of bullying which goes unpunished as it dances near the boundary […]

 Loyalty & Dissent

-On March 31, Kal performed alongside a talented group of actors on a project for Tamasha Theatre company called ‘Loyalty & Dissent’ A collaboration with the National Archives based in Kew Gardens, ‘Loyalty & Dissent’ presented five new short plays which shared the experiences of south Asians during the First World War.
-The material and […]
+On March 31, Kal performed with a talented group of actors on a project for Tamasha Theatre company called Loyalty & Dissent.
+A collaboration with the National Archives based in Kew Gardens, Loyalty & Dissent presented five new short plays about the experiences of South Asians during the First World War.
+The material and characters […]

 Home is Where…

-Set in a dystopian future where a far-right government have outlawed all immigration, Home is where… tells the story of a small band of misfits who form a Resistance to unite the people and overthrow the Establishment.
+Set in a dystopian future where a far-right government has outlawed all immigration, Home is where… tells the story of a small band of misfits who form a Resistance to unite the people and overthrow the Establishment.
 Born in Devoted & Disgruntled and developed by the creative team of Hyphenated, Home is where… had it’s […]

 Game Over?

-‘By the End of Us‘, a live video game by Block Stop, due to open at Theatre Delicatessen on April 8 has been postponed.
+By the End of Us, a live video game by Block Stop, due to open at Theatre Delicatessen on April 8 has been postponed.
 Due to vital equipment being stolen from location, the April shows have been cancelled.
 Alternative options have been considered, but the limited timescale has been a deciding factor.
-‘By the End […]
+By the End […]

 By The End Of Us

-‘By the End of Us’ is a show combining video games and theatre.
-Audience members are situated in a separate room, from where they direct decisions of the principle characters via a live audio link.
+By the End of Us is a show combining video games and theatre.
+Audience members sit in a separate room, where they direct the decisions of the principle characters via a live audio link.
 Mia Culper is an assassin.
-Navigating her way through a series of underground chambers she must find and kill her […]
+Navigating her way through a series of underground chambers she must find and kill her target. […]

 The Ching Room